How to use an employment agreement

 Directors that are also completing day-to-day work as employees should also have an employment contract that sets out their position.

-And, if a director role is unpaid, you should make that clear upfront.
+And, if a director role is unpaid, you should make that clear upfront in writing.

 A founders agreement is suitable when you first launch your startup, particularly if you have a few founders and are still figuring out how to divide up roles.